Is Purified The Same As Distilled

 The second step in purifying drinking water is to disinfect it using either chlorine or ultraviolet light exposure in order to kill any remaining microorganisms.
 Chlorine can be added directly into the water supply or applied using specialized equipment like chlorine tablets or granules.
 Ultraviolet light exposure requires specialized equipment like UV lamps and can be used in combination with chlorination for additional protection against microorganisms.

-See also Which Water Is Better Purified Or Distilled
+See also How Is Water Distilled

 The process of distillation involves boiling the water and allowing the resulting steam to condense into another container where it can then be collected as clean drinking water.
 This method removes not only particulates but also salts, minerals, heavy metals, and other contaminants that may not have been removed by filtration alone.
 Distillation requires specialized equipment such as a still or distiller but can produce very pure drinking water when done correctly.